SunnyCloudYang/SunnyCloudYang.github.io/content/gadgets/old.en.md

 This program does NOT collect any personal data of users, nor will it upload any data to the cloud.
 All data processing is carried out locally.
 And all required device parameters are as follows：

-- Your screen's width and height (window.innerWidth, window.innerHeight).
+- Your screen's width and height.
 It's used to determine display size, default number of balls, etc;
-- Your device's acceleration sensor data (DeviceMotionEvent.acceleration, \*.accelerationIncludingGravity), it's used to determine the ball acceleration in Ground Pointing mode and Shake mode
+- Your device's acceleration sensor data, it's used to determine the ball's acceleration in Ground Pointing mode and Shake mode.

 ---